-Plastic preview is one of the best inventions ever created, especially in a country where there is a huge language barrier for us visitors.
+Plastic food in Tokyo (and wider Japan) for the purpose of a preview is one of the best inventions ever created, especially in a country where there is a huge language barrier for us visitors.
 It reminds me of when I was a kid and used to play with this material that you shaped and put in the oven to harden.
 I got to make food for my Barbie dolls but this is far more skilled than that.
-If you are not sure what to order or are curious as to what your dish contains, fear not – the plastic food mock-up will how you exactly what you will be purchasing.
+If you are not sure what to order or are curious as to what your dish contains, fear not – the plastic food mock-up will show you exactly what you will be purchasing.
 It actually looks scarily similar.

 Plastic food dishes are placed casually out the front of the restaurants or are lined up in the shop windows.
 There’s even a plastic re-creation of every cake and cookie available in specialist confectionary shops too.
 Plastic fantastic.

+If you were to ask what Japan looks like, vending machines would likely make the description list.
 The Japanese LOVE vending machines, and you will see them on every street corner, train and bus stations and even near shines and public parks.
+The same goes for Tokyo.
 Some small restaurants also have a style of vending machine where you select your meal, pay and present your ticket to the waitress, the same with some of the ‘Love Hotels’.
 It’s all a part of the Japanese attribute of being super organised and time efficient.